tyrauber/mongodb-rails3-tutorial/README.md

 Now that we have generated our Rails 3 application framework, we should modify our Gemfile to include the necessary gems.

-To do so, we need to open GEMFILE in your favorite text editor.
-I prefer using nano from the command line:
+To do so, we need to open the Gemfile in a text editor.
+For example, nano from the command line:

 	$ nano GEMFILE

-At the top of the GEMFILE, you should see "source 'http://rubygems.org'".
+At the top of the Gemfile, you should see:

-Require both 'rubygems' and 'mongo' by adding the following under "source 'http://rubygems.org":

-	require 'rubygems'
-	require 'mongo'
+	source 'http://rubygems.org'
+	gem 'rails', '3.1.1'

 Include the mongo_mapper gem, after the rails gem:

-	gem 'rails', '3.1.1'
-	gem 'mongo_mapper'

-In total, the top of our Gemfile should look something like this:

-	source 'http://rubygems.org'

-	require 'rubygems'
-	require 'mongo'

 	gem 'rails', '3.1.1'
 	gem 'mongo_mapper'